 - There is lack of data to support using the results of sentinel node biopsy as inclusion criteria for immunotherapy or targeted therapy trials or treatment

-- Lack of evidence for survival advantage
+- Lack of evidence for survival advantage in patients undergoing sentinel node biopsy.

 - Prognostic information can be obtained from the initial excision specimen.